UncooleBen/MeetHere/README.md

 # MeetHere

-<h5>This is a project Software Testing project of East China Normal University.</h5>
+<h5>This is a Software Testing course project of East China Normal University.</h5>

 ## Instructor:
 `Haiying Sun`